 To determine if a polygon is convex or not, do the following:

-- Extend each sides of the given polygon infinitely just like a line.
+- Extend each side of the given polygon infinitely just like a line.

 - If one of those extended sides crosses the interior of the given polygon, then the polygon is non-convex.
 Otherwise, the polygon is convex.